Key information

 This calls for a holistic and integrated approach that drives value and sustained growth; growth that meets the needs of today as well as those of tomorrow.

-To execute truly sustainable strategies, organisations may need new processes, a refined organisational purpose, structural changes, and the systemic controls to align and mobilise your team, function and organisation in order to protect your sustainability action plan from the perils and pitfalls that lie ahead.
-Some challenges are common to all strategic initiatives – others deeply specific to implementing sustainability strategies.
+To move from sustainability strategies to holistic and cost-effective actions plans, organisations need new processes underpinned by systems thinking, a reined organisational purpose, structural changes, and the systemic controls to align and inspire your team.
+This programme will provide the tools to protect your sustainability action plan from the perils and pitfalls that lie ahead.
+Some challenges are common to all strategic initiatives – others deeply specific to executing sustainability strategies.

-Designed and delivered by Executive Education Imperial College Business School in collaboration with the Imperial College Leonardo Centre and the Imperial College Centre for Responsible Leadership, our Executing Sustainability Strategies course is a unique executive education learning journey.
+Designed and delivered by Executive Education Imperial College Business School in collaboration with the Imperial College Leonardo Centre and the and the Sargent Centre for Process Systems Engineering, our Executing Sustainability Strategies course is a unique executive education learning journey.

 The programme gives you the depth, time and space you need to refine and implement your sustainability strategy—with continuous, follow-through support and guidance from the Imperial College ecosystem of world experts in sustainability and leadership.